 How do I notify HMRC that my business is active?

 Within three months of starting trading or conducting any business activity, you need to use your Unique Taxpayer Reference to register as active with HMRC.
 You can do this by using HMRC’s online registration facility.
 To do this, you will need your ten-digit Unique Reference number, your Government Gateway user ID and your password.
 You can also choose to apply by post.
-Your letter must be signed by the company secretary or director and include the following:
+The company secretary or director must sign your letter.
+It should include the following:

 - Company name